What is Peripheral Vascular Disease?

 PVD that develops only in the arteries is called peripheral arterial disease (PAD).
 This is the most common form of PVD.
 Approximately 12 to 20 percent of people over age 65 have PAD.

-PVD and PAD are often used to mean the same condition.
+PVD and PAD are often used to mean the same condition that affects the arteries.
 PVD may also be referred to as: